mulle-nat/MulleScionHTMLPreprocessor/README.md

 ## Hide the uglies in HTML preview

-Unknown tags shouldn't get rendered.
-Therefore there is nothing to be done for most tags.
+Unknown tags shouldn't get rendered by the browser.
+Therefore there is nothing to do for most tags.
 The text between `<objc>` and `</objc>` can be hidden with CSS:

 ```